-Carolyn and husband Simon have just added a new member to their family- Annabelle.
-There fore Carolyn is on maternity leave for a while but will be returning summer 2017.
+Carolyn and husband Simon have just added a new member to their family- Elizabeth.
+Life will be very busy keeping up with toddler Annabelle and a baby and so Carolyn is on maternity leave for a while but will be back towards the end of 2019.
 Outside of work Carolyn enjoys walking her dog Edward, looking after ponies Cachou and Gizmo and socialising with friends.

 Karen Church – Assistant – Karen qualified from Liverpool in 1998 and has been working in predominantly equine practice since.
 She joined Catley Cross in January 2014 after a brief spell at Cambridge vet school.
 She has a particular interest in stud medicine and is very involved in artificial insemination undertaken at the clinic.

-Outside of work, Karen enjoys spending time with her scruffy lurcher and rescue jack.
+Outside of work, Karen enjoys spending time with her scruffy lurcher Reggie and rescue jack Stanley.
 She enjoys running and cycling followed up with meals out with friends!

 Ben Payne – Assistant – Ben graduated from Liverpool Veterinary School in 2013.
 Ben first worked in equine practice in Manchester before joining Catley Cross as a vet in January 2015.
 Some of you may recognise Ben as he has actually worked at the clinic from the tender age of 13!
 Ben has a particular interest in dentistry and dental and head surgery.

-Outside of work, Ben shows at county and HOYS level and enjoys walking his dog Esme.
+Outside of work, Ben shows at county and HOYS level and enjoys walking his dogs Esme and Ginny.